Title IX incident

 - Dr. George Williams, Vice President for Student Affairs

-- Robert Munoz, Acting Chief of Police
+- Robert Munoz, Police Lieutenant

 - Jackie Coppock, Director of Counseling Services